 They are so easy to make, and they really elevate any soup or stew from a regular to a special meal.

 I added parsley to the dough because I love how they taste with it, and they look better than plain dumplings, but you can add any spice you like or none at all.
 This Bisquick dumpling recipe is as easy as they come!

-- Milk: We like 2% milk in my house, but you can use whole or skim milk.
-If you don’t like milk, you can use the broth of your choice.
-If you are vegan, using vegetable broth would be my recommendation.
+- Milk: We like 2% milk in my house, but you can use whole or skim milk, broth, or non-dairy milk alternative.

 - Parsley.
-I love the way it tastes, and I think it gives it just a nice look.
-It makes them taste a bit herby, and all those little specks of green make my heart happy.
+I love the way it tastes, and I think it gives them a nice look.

 How To Make Bisquick Dumplings